isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Ideally, postconditions are stated in the interface/declaration so that users can easily see them.
 Only postconditions related to the users can be stated in the interface.
-Postconditions related only to internal state belongs in the definition/implementation.
+Postconditions related only to internal state belong in the definition/implementation.

 ##### Enforcement